 A good example of these applications can be seen in the rise of predictive maintenance.
 Predictive maintenance, or the use of sensor data and maintenance logs to predict maintenance needs in advance, is already helping a number of airlines and their maintenance providers better anticipate component failure and reduce unexpected maintenance.

-According to Goh Poh Loh, Executive Vice President at Singapore Technologies Aerospace Ltd, these advances may mean the ability for MRO providers to keep their competitive positions in an industry where they’re increasingly being squeezed out.
+According to Goh Poh Loh, Executive Vice President at Singapore Technologies Aerospace Ltd, these advances may enable MROs to maintain their competitive position in an industry they’re increasingly being squeezed out of.

 RELATED ARTICLE: